xiaoninh/Urban-Data-Science/HW11_xh1163/readme.md

-## 1. Assignment 1 -  Work on time seires from the skeleton notebook with inline instructions.(worked alone)
+## 1. Assignment 1 -  Work on time seires from the skeleton notebook (worked alone).